Simplification of the Fermi-L\"owdin Self-Interaction Correction Method for Efficient Self-Interaction-Free Density

-This work also assessed the performance of the r$^2$SCAN functional with PZSIC and vSOSIC methods for a range of properties.
+Besides introducing and assessing the vSOSIC method, this work also assessed the performance of the r$^2$SCAN functional with PZSIC and vSOSIC methods for a range of properties.
 Our results show that SIC-r$^2$SCAN calculations require about 2-3 times fewer grid points than the SIC-SCAN calculations.
-SIC-r$^2$SCAN performs similarly to the SIC-SCAN for most properties but for atomization energies, SIC-r$^2$SCAN outperforms SIC-SCAN, which is the opposite of the tendency seen with uncorrected functionals.
+SIC-r$^2$SCAN performs similarly to the SIC-SCAN for most properties but for atomization energies, SIC-r$^2$SCAN outperforms SIC-SCAN.